Join the Herd

 The feeling of urgency electrifies our teams.
 We are driven by the need to ACT NOW and to ensure that our conservation efforts make a real difference for key species like lions and elephants.

 Dr. Laly Lichtenfeld, Co-Founder and CEO of African People & Wildlife

 APW was co-founded in 2005 by Dr. Laly Lichtenfeld and Charles Trout with a mission to create win-win solutions for people and wildlife in Tanzania.

-Our programs positively impact thirty-five communities in six critical conservation landscapes across northern Tanzania.
+Our programs positively impact 77 communities in 6 critical conservation landscapes across northern Tanzania.